Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

   *Note: The versions at the time of writing this -- snowflake-snowpark-python 1.0.0, streamlit 1.18.1.*

-- Update [connection.json](https://github.com/Snowflake-Labs/sfguide-ml-model-snowpark-python-scikit-learn-streamlit/blob/main/connection.json) with your Snowflake account details and credentials.
+5) Update [connection.json](https://github.com/Snowflake-Labs/sfguide-ml-model-snowpark-python-scikit-learn-streamlit/blob/main/connection.json) with your Snowflake account details and credentials.

   *Note: For the account parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
 Snowflake automatically appends this when creating the connection.*

+---

+**Troubleshooting `pyarrow` related issues**

+- If you do not have `pyarrow` installed, you do not need to install it yourself; installing Snowpark automatically installs the appropriate version.
+- If you have already installed any version of the `pyarrow` other than the recommended version 8.0.0, uninstall it before installing Snowpark.
+- Do not reinstall a different version of `pyarrow` after installing Snowpark.

 <!-- ------------------------ -->
 ## Data Engineering